Skip to main content

 Women on Narrated have logged their experiences with HRT, supplements like magnesium and black cohosh, and lifestyle approaches including exercise protocols and dietary changes.
 Each log includes dosing details, duration, self-reported outcome scores, and side effects.

-This data reflects what real women reported — it is not clinical research and should not be used as a substitute for medical advice.
-Discuss any changes to your health plan with a qualified healthcare provider.
+This data reflects what real women reported — it is not clinical research or a substitute for healthcare conversations.

 What Women Tried